 This unit is intended to accomplish the following:

-3. To make the students aware of the spread of the Church in times past, and the growth of the Church today.
+- To make students aware of the spread of the Church in times past, and the growth of the Church today.

 Understanding that Vacation Church Schools, Camps and many small Church Schools have participants ranging in age from early elementary to high school, each session contains several options from which the teacher can choose to best serve his or her students.
 These options include objectives as well as ideas for discussion, reflection and action.
-In general, ideas are organized in the following sections: “A” is for younger participants approximately 7-9, “B” is for ages 10-12(13), and “C” is for teenagers.
+Ideas are organized in the following sections: “A” is for younger participants ages approximately 7-9; “B” is for ages 10-12(13); and “C” is for teenagers.